OpenLiberty/ci.docker/README.md

     RUN configure.sh
     ```

     *  **Mount Infinispan Secret** - Finally, the Infinispan generated secret must be mounted as a volume under the mount point of `/platform/bindings/secret/` on Liberty containers.
-If the default location of `/platform/bindings/secret/` needs to be overridden, the `LIBERTY_INFINISPAN_SECRET_DIR` environment variable can be used.
+The default location of `/platform/bindings/secret/` can to be overridden by setting the `LIBERTY_INFINISPAN_SECRET_DIR` environment variable.
 When using the Infinispan Operator, this secret is automatically generated as part of the Infinispan service with the name of `<INFINISPAN_CLUSTER_NAME>-generated-secret`.
-See the `volumes` and `volumeMounts` portions of the YAML below for an example of mounting this secret.
+For the mounting of this secret to succeed, the Infinispan Operator and Liberty must share the same namespace.
+If they do not share the same namespace, the `INFINISPAN_HOST`, `INFINISPAN_PORT`, `INFINISPAN_USER`, and `INFINISPAN_PASS` environment variables can be used instead(see the dockerfile example above).
+For an example of mounting this secret, review the `volumes` and `volumeMounts` portions of the YAML below.

     ```yaml
     ...